 Create a background for your scrapbook page by using black on the left half and a school color on the right half.
 Across the top of the page put "You Did It!"

 On the left side of the page, frame and adhere a black and white copy of your child's kindergarten graduation.
-If graduation wasn't held, then use a black and white photo of your child taken during his first year of school.
+If graduation wasn't held, then use a black and white photo of your child taken during his first day of school on your scrapbook page.
 Add information regarding age, location, etc. on the scrapbook.

 On the right side, adhere a color photo of your child in his high school cap and gown.
 Don't forget to journal the date, time of graduation, etc. As an idea, you can write out the school's motto along the bottom of the page, such as "Enter to learn and go forth to serve."

 Graduation is a fun time to be able to brag about your child's accomplishments!
 Was he on a sports team?
 Did she win any special awards?
 Was he involved in any clubs?
 Did she participate in school plays or musicals?

 Each of these tips can help you come up with a bunch of creative graduation scrapbook ideas!
 Create a special page highlighting these activities.
 Items you might want to include are programs, school pins, photos, and ticket stubs.

 3. Write it.